alexdphan/babyagi-chroma-agent/README.md

 4. Creates new tasks and reprioritizes the task list based on the objective and the result of the previous task.

 ## Execution Agent
+later

-The execution_agent() function is where the OpenAI API is used alongside Langhchain.
+The execution_agent() function is where the OpenAI API is used alongside Langchain.
 It takes parameters including the objective and the task.
 It then sends a prompt to Langchain's OpenAI API, which returns the result of the task.
 The prompt consists of a description of the AI system's task, the objective, and the task itself.
 The result is then returned as a string.
+In addition to being an execution agent, the agent is provided with tooling such as search to receive and output more reliable information.

-## Task Creation Agent
+## Task Creation Chain

-The task_creation_agent() function is where OpenAI's API is used to create new tasks based on the objective and the result of the previous task.
-The function takes in parameters and sends a prompt to Langchain's OpenAI API, which returns a list of new tasks as strings.
-The function then returns the new tasks as a list of dictionaries, where each dictionary contains the name of the task.
+The class TaskCreationChain is where LLMChain is used to create new tasks.
+The function from_llm takes in parametersm using PromptTemplate from Langchain, which returns a list of new tasks as strings.
+The function then creates an instance ofr TaskCreationChain along with the custom input variables and behavior specified.

-## Prioritization Agent
+## Task Prioritization Chain

-The prioritization_agent() function is where the Langchain's ChatOpenAI method is used to reprioritize the task list.
-The function takes parameter(s), such as the ID of the current task.
-It sends a prompt to Langchain's OpenAI API, which returns the reprioritized task list as a numbered list.
+The class TaskPrioritizationChain is where LLMChain is used to prioritize tasks.
+The function from_llm takes in parameters using PromptTemplate from Langchain, which returns a list of new tasks as strings.
+The function then creates an instance of TaskPrioritizationChain along with the custom input variables and behavior specified.

 ## Chroma

-Finally, the script uses Chroma to store and retrieve task results for context.
+Finally, the script uses Chroma to store, similarity search, and retrieve task results for context.
 The script creates a Chroma index based on the table name specified in the YOUR_TABLE_NAME variable.
 Chroma is then used to store the results of the task in the index, along with the task name and any additional metadata.

 # How to Use<a name="how-to-use"></a>